dreamportdev/Osdev-Notes/04_Scheduling/02_Scheduler.md

 The basic idea behind ever scheduler is more or less the following:

-* The first thing that the scheduler function does when called is checking if the task should be preempted or not, that depends design decision, in the most simple scenario we switch task at every scheduler tick (but there can be more complex designs).
+* The first thing that the scheduler function does when called is checking if the task should be preempted or not, that depends on design decision, in the most simple scenario we switch task at every scheduler tick (but there can be more complex designs).
 If the task doesn't need to be switched yet, it exits here, otherwise it takes the current context (we have already seen this concept in the Interrupt handling chapter) and save it to the current executing task, then proceed to the next step.
 * After having saved the context of the current task, it needs to pick up the next one from the list.
 It will start to pick tasks one after each other searching for the first one that is  *ready* to execute  (there are probably more than one ready to execute and which one is taken depends totally on the algorithm implemented.
 The selected one will be the new current task.
     * During the search of the READY task, it could be useful (but not necessary, is  up to the design choices again) to do some housekeeping on the non-reaady tasks.
 For example: has the current task finished it's execution?
 Can it be removed from the list?
 Does the tasks in WAIT State still needs to wait?
 * Once the new task is loaded the scheduler return the new context to the operating system.